rollthecloudinc/quell/README.md

  druid --> os[open search];
 ```

+# Hosting

+Druid sites can be pre-rendered as html files.
+Once pre-rendered as html files the site can basically be hosted anywhere.

+* github pages
+* gitlab pages
+* aws s3
+* aws s3 + cloudfront
+* any CDN

 # Modules

 Druid modules enable devs, builders and editors to quickly realize usable, modern web experiences optimised for zero-trust no / low cost cloud hosting.